novafacing/eastwood-tidy/README.md

 7. Binary will be located at `llvm-project/llvm/build/bin/clang-tidy`

-8. If developing for use at Purdue University, the binary can be updated by using the [update script](scripts/update.sh) which will upload both the new binary and the necessary include directories to avoid spurious errors.
+8. If developing for use at [REDACTED] University, the binary can be updated by using the [update script](scripts/update.sh) which will upload both the new binary and the necessary include directories to avoid spurious errors.